zhangjinCV/FasterSal/README.md

 The open source address of our manuscript **FasterSal: Robust and Real-time Single-Stream Architecture for RGB-D Salient Object Detection**.

-**All code will be open-sourced after the manuscript is received**.
+**All code will be open-sourced after the manuscript is accepted**.

 # Result Maps